ZuiPoi/Answer-set-programming/Readme.md

+Program will create a timetable for a set of classes given input info formatted as seen in dataset file.

-Python function to convert a given formatted csv to an LP file.
+Python function to convert a given formatted csv to an LP file, solve the file.

 LP file is formatted and suitable for solving using Clingo.

 Currently makes use of the clyngor package, allowing for solving within python.

-Further developement aim is to add ui at input/ output stages, and the ability to handle soft constraints
+From here clasp is used to allow for running and displaying of the solved result as a timetable using javascript, html.